Q: What's the Exchange?

 A: If you are self-employed and have no employees, you can purchase insurance through the individual Health Insurance Marketplace or continue to buy an individual plan during open enrollment periods.
 If you have a Qualifying Life Event, such as the birth of a child, a change in income, get married, or get divorced, you may be eligible for a special enrollment period.

-Q: What if I have Medicare do I need to do anything?
+Q: What if I am Medicare eligible?

 Q: Where can I get additional information?